Edward Ochab: In the Soviet Union

-Ochab lived and worked in Lviv until June 1941.
-He organized there a small circle of Polish communist sympathizers, but in June approached the Soviet authorities declaring readiness to return to Nazi-occupied Poland for conspiratorial work.
+Ochab lived and worked in Lwów until June 1941.
+He organised there a small circle of Polish communist sympathisers, but in June approached the Soviet authorities, declaring readiness to return to Nazi-occupied Poland for conspiratorial work.
 However, Germany attacked the Soviet Union, Ochab volunteered for the Red Army and was assigned to an auxiliary unit.
-In winter his health problems reappeared and caused him to return to civilian work in the Polish section of a Soviet foreign language publishing institute.
-In May 1943 the enterprise was moved to Moscow.
+In winter, his health problems reappeared and caused him to return to civilian work in the Polish section of a Soviet foreign language publishing institute.
+In May 1943, the enterprise was moved to Moscow.
 Ochab became active in the newly formed Union of Polish Patriots there, leading its administrative-economic department.

-As the pro-Soviet and communist controlled Polish armed forces were being formed in the Soviet Union, in June 1943 Ochab joined the 1st Tadeusz Kościuszko Infantry Division and was enlisted as a political officer with the rank of second lieutenant.
-In October 1943 he fought valiantly in the Battle of Lenino, for which he was decorated with both the Polish and Soviet medals for valor.
-In the summer of 1944 Lieutenant Colonel Ochab was already a member of the Central Committee of the Polish Workers' Party.
+As the pro-Soviet and communist controlled Polish armed forces were being formed in the Soviet Union, in June 1943, Ochab joined the 1st Tadeusz Kościuszko Infantry Division and was enlisted as a political officer with the rank of second lieutenant.
+In October 1943, he fought valiantly in the Battle of Lenino, for which he was decorated with both the Polish and Soviet medals for valor.
+In the summer of 1944, Lieutenant Colonel Ochab was already a member of the Central Committee of the Polish Workers' Party.

 Party and state official 1944–1956

-In July 1944 in Lublin Ochab became an official plenipotentiary of the command of the First Polish Army.
-In September he was promoted to the post of the Army's deputy commander for political affairs.
-He claimed having participated in the military struggle for Warsaw and in the drive to push across the Vistula at that time.
-In November Ochab was discharged from the army and directed to work for the Polish Committee of National Liberation, the nascent communist government, where he became deputy chief of the Public Administration Department.
-From the beginning of 1945 the PKWN was turned into the Provisional Government and Ochab was an undersecretary in the Ministry of Public Administration, advancing in April to the post of minister.
-As the plenipotentiary general for the Recovered Territories (previously German lands assumed by Poland), on 25 June 1945 Ochab issued a directive banning and threatening penalties for persecution of Germans still present there or applying repressions like the ones used by the Nazi Germany against Poles.
+In July 1944 in Lublin, Ochab became an official plenipotentiary of the command of the First Polish Army.
+In September, he was promoted to the post of the Army's deputy commander for political affairs.
+He claimed to have participated in the military struggle for Warsaw and in the drive to push across the Vistula at that time.
+In November, Ochab was discharged from the army and directed to work for the Polish Committee of National Liberation, the nascent communist government, where he became deputy chief of the Public Administration Department.
+From the beginning of 1945, the PKWN was turned into the Provisional Government and Ochab was an undersecretary in the Ministry of Public Administration, advancing in April to the post of minister.
+As the plenipotentiary general for the Recovered Territories (previously German lands assumed by Poland), on 25 June 1945, Ochab issued a directive banning and threatening penalties for persecution of Germans still present there or applying repressions like the ones used by the Nazi Germany against Poles.
 He left the government at the end of June, when it became the Provisional Government of National Unity.

-Afterwards Ochab was a member of the Secretariat and held the position of propaganda chief of the PPR (1945–1946) and of first secretary of the regional PPR branch in Katowice (1946–1948).
+Afterwards, Ochab was a member of the Secretariat and held the position of propaganda chief of the PPR (1945–1946) and of first secretary of the regional PPR branch in Katowice (1946–1948).
 He returned to his cooperative and worker activities, as chief of worker cooperative associations in 1947–1948, and chief of the Central Council of Trade Unions in 1948–1949.
 In December 1948, the PPR and the Polish Socialist Party became the single Polish United Workers' Party (PZPR), which was to rule Poland until 1989.
-In the new party Ochab became a deputy member of the Politburo (1948–54).
+In the new party, Ochab became a deputy member of the Politburo (1948–1954).